 Fisheries and Livestock Unit

-Palli Karma-Sahayak Foundation (PKSF) has been working towards poverty alleviation through sustainable development programmes for the poor and ultra-poor with appropriate financial services.
-Large amount of this finance is being used for farming activities especially livestock production and fish production.
-Proper implementation of livestock related income generating activities (IGAs) can alleviate poverty of these borrower households through ensuring their sustainable employment, increased income and sustained food security.
-PKSF has established the Livestock Unit (LU) in 2013 as per the resolution of 182nd board meeting.
-Later, the Livestock Unit has renamed as Fisheries and Livestock Unit (FLU) as per the resolution of 205th board meeting held on 1st November 2016.
-The objective is to ensure sustainable aquaculture and livestock production through financial service, technical service, skill development and quality assurance.
-Under FLU, activities are carried out by two different cells namely Fisheries Cell (FC) and Livestock Cell (LC).
-The FLU renders its services to farming community under the Operations Division of PKSF through its field level Partner Organisations (POs).
+Poverty alleviation through sustainable development programmes for the poor and ultra-poor with appropriate financial services is the main motto of Palli Karma-Sahayak Foundation (PKSF).
+In view of this, PKSF provides a large amount of financial support to the program participants for livestock and fisheries related farming activities.
+Sustainable farming, increased income and poverty alleviation through livestock and fish production depend on proper implementation of the related activities.
+As per the resolution of the 182nd Board meeting, PKSF established the Livestock Unit (LU) in 2013.
+Later, this Unit was renamed as Fisheries and Livestock Unit (FLU) as per the resolution of the 205th Board meeting in 2016.
+The Unit aims to ensure sustainable aquaculture and livestock production through financial and technical support, skill development and quality assurance.
+Under FLU, there are two different cells namely, Fisheries Cell (FC) and Livestock Cell (LC).
+The FLU provides its services under the Operations Division of PKSF through its Partner Organizations (POs).

 FISHERIES AND LIVESTOCK UNIT ACTIVITIES SINCE INCEPTION: